qyz777/DanmakuKit/README.md

 ## Example

 For detailed usage, see the Example project, which provides a functional demonstration and an example of using it with a player.

+## Use Guide

+1. Implement a model to inherit from the DanmakuCellModel.
+In this model you need to add your own properties and methods to draw the danmaku.
+2. Implement a View inherited from DanmakuCell.
+Override the `willDisplay` method to prepare a thread-safe model for drawing a danmaku.
+Then you need to override the `displaying` method, and use CGContext draw your danmaku. **It is important to note when call `displaying` method was not in the main thread, so you need to consider multithreading.** And finally, if you also need to do something at the end of the drawing, you can override the `didDisplay` method to do that.
+3. Pass the DanmakuCellModel to the DanmakuView so that it will fire the danmaku for you.

 ## Requirements